Linguistics and Human Brain: A Perspective of Computational Neuroscience: Foundational Insights and Framework Shifts in Language-Brain Computational Research

-Current evidence supports two preliminary conclusions.
+Taken together, the current literature permits two preliminary conclusions.
 First, cross-modal interactions between language and perceptual systems such as vision and music exist and depend on specific neural pathways.
 Second, multimodal large models partially capture these interaction regularities and serve as useful computational tools for studying semantic coding in perceptual systems.
 Nonetheless, several open questions remain.
 Individual differences in linguistic modulation of perception remain poorly understood; model–brain discrepancies persist, particularly in fine perceptual detail processing; and developmental mechanisms underlying shared representations between language and music are unclear.
 Future research combining larger and more diverse samples with refined model comparison frameworks will be necessary to clarify the mechanisms and boundary conditions governing language modulation of perceptual systems.